Dolerme: Background

 The song was a surprise-release with no previous announcement by Rosalía.
 Instead, the singer took to Instagram to explain that she was in self-isolation due to COVID-19 at the time of the release and that she had lost track of time.
 She was hoping to make people feel better with the song, the same way making music supports her own mental health.
 Before the coronavirus pandemic, Rosalía was scheduled to release a "very aggressive and powerful single" alongside an American artist in March but ended up releasing "Dolerme" because she fell it matched more her current mood and the worlds', she told El Hormiguero.
 The song has not had any radio impact so it must not be classified as a single.
-Rosalía is spending quarantine in her manager's house in Miami since she was recording her new album when flights to Europe from the US and vice versa where banned on March 13.
+Rosalía was spending this phase of quarantine in her manager's house in Miami since she was recording her new album when flights to Europe from the US and vice versa were banned on March 13.